Client-Focused. Experienced.

 Explore Divorce Mediation Or Collaborative Law

-Our attorneys will talk to you about alternatives to an adversarial and expensive courtroom battle.
+Our skilled divorce attorneys in Irvine will talk to you about alternatives to an adversarial and expensive courtroom battle.
 They offer preparation and advice for divorce mediation as well as representation in collaborative law, in which both sides agree not to litigate.
-They will help you decide the best approach for your circumstances and goals in divorce.
+They will help you decide the best approach for your circumstances and goals throughout your entire divorce.

 What Are The Grounds For Divorce In California?